lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

-To address the challenges observed in LLMs, we suggest that *representation* should be separated from *communication* and *reasoning* processes in knowledge-intensive systems, and a concept of Knowledge Intermediate Representation (KIR) is proposed to fulfill above principles.
+To address the challenges observed in LLMs, we suggest that *representation* should be separated from *communication* and *reasoning* processes in knowledge-intensive systems, and a concept of Knowledge Intermediate Representation (KIR) is proposed to fulfil above principles.
 Some explicit and flexible structures, for example hypergraph, are preferred for KIR.
 Recent progress in multimodal graph learning [5] also confirms the importance and powerfulness of selecting a suitable presentation paradigm in a sense of fusing